zuixjs/zuix-web-starter/source/pages/docs/quick-start/index.md

 [Browsersync] Watching files...
 ```

-The main project folder is the `./source` folder, where all website source files are located.
-In particular, the
+The main project folder is the `./source` folder, where all website files are located.
+In particular, the `./source/pages` folder,
-`./source/pages` folder, contains all website pages that are implemented as text files that use [**Markdown**](https://www.markdownguide.org/getting-started/) syntax,
+contains all website pages content that are implemented as text files using [**Markdown**](https://www.markdownguide.org/getting-started/) syntax,
 and that will contain just the main content of the page.
 All other structural and layout parts of the page will be compiled
 automatically by the development server.